5. Columns¶

 We’ll begin with the latimes_make_and_model

 column, which records the standardized name of each helicopter that crashed.
-To access its contents separate from the rest of the DataFrame, append a pair of flat brackets with the column’s name in quotes inside.
+To access its contents separate from the rest of the DataFrame, append a pair of square brackets with the column’s name in quotes inside.

 Show code cell content